Menu

 Assessment of pupil learning and progression in the key language skills (speaking, listening, reading and writing) and against the 12 DfE Languages Programme of Study for Key Stage 2 attainment targets occurs throughout each unit through formative assessment and at the end of each 6-week teaching unit.
 This information is recorded and will be monitored by the Modern Foreign Language Lead who can use this information to ensure teaching is targeted and appropriate for each pupil, class and year group.

-How does learning a language promote British Values?
+How does languages promote British Values?

 Collaborative work in language lessons develops mutual respect for the differing opinions, beliefs and abilities of others.
 In addition, children learn to appreciate the value of similarities and differences and learn to show tolerance.
 A variety of experiences teaches them to appreciate that all people, and their views, are equally important.